AwetTsegay/Machine-learning/README.md

 # Machine-learning
-This is an introduction to machine learnin.
+This is an introduction to machine learning.